dvangennip/Phototype/Readme.md

 Note that [DropzoneJS][15] files are included in this repository for convenience but remain under the original MIT license.

-Icons on the status pane by [hirschwolf][16] from Flaticon are included in this repository for convenience but remain under the original Flaticon Basic license.
+Icons on the status pane by [hirschwolf][16] and [Freepik][17] from Flaticon are included in this repository for convenience but remain under the original Flaticon Basic license.

 ## Known issues and possible improvements for future revisions
 - Uploading photos: